core-wg/senml-spec/draft-ietf-core-senml.md

 formats are defined for the JSON and XML form of lists but do not make sense for streams or other formats.

+The reason there are both SenML and the streaming SensML formats is that they are not the same data formats and they require separate negotiation formats to understand if they are supported and which is being used.
+The non streaming format is required to have some sort of end of pack syntax which indicates there will be no records.
+Many implementations that receive SenML wait for this end of pack marker before processing in of the records.
+On the other hand, the streaming format is not required to have this end of pack marker.
+Many implementation that produce streaming SensML will never send this end of pack marker so implementations that receive streaming SensML can not wait for the end of pack marker before they start processing the records.
+Given the SenML and streaming SenML are different data formats, and requirement for separate negotiation, a media type for each one is needed.

 Note to RFC Editor - please remove this paragraph.
 Note that a request for media type review for senml+json was sent to the media-types@iana.org on Sept 21, 2010.
 A second request for all the